bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \var a = 1/0
     \var a = ln(0)

 The scalar expression is expected by a command such as 'var'.
-It is also expected inside a dollar-expression such as

-    \drawlabel "${x*2}" (0,0)

 The scalar expression has a syntax very much like those supported by the 'expr' command of a modern day Tcl interpreter.
 It recognizes the plus, minus,